akhlut/PiKVM_Parts/README.md

 # PiKVM_Parts

-Random parts I've made for the PiKVM Prroject.  https://github.com/pikvm/pikvm
+Random parts I've made for the PiKVM Project.  https://github.com/pikvm/pikvm

 All parts are UNTESTED as of 9/15/2020